Personalising the Service

 This is, of course, a chance to draw the mourners together in personal reminiscences and recollections.
 The speech can follow a chronological, biographical framework, or it can rely instead on episodic recollections and anecdotes.
 It can follow the more traditional pattern of a eulogy, in which appropriate respect is paid to the achievements of the deceased, or it can be a deeply personal recollection of a close relationship.

-If, on the other hand, the minister or officiant will always agree to do the honours, but do ensure that any stranger involved has been given a full briefing about the life and times of the deceased.
+If, on the other hand, the minister or officiant will always agree to do the honours, but do ensure that any stranger involved has been given a full briefing about the life and times of the deceased and that they are made aware of the name by which they were universally known.
 Do write down any specific, personal tributes that you would like them to relay to the congregation.